olcf/olcf-test-harness/docs/_sources/user_guide/extensions.rst.txt

 .. hlist::
     :columns: 1

-    * RGT_INFLUX_URI : the URL (with appropriate endpoint) for your InfluxDB instance (ie, ``https://my-influxdb.domain.com/api/v2/write?org=my-org&bucket=my-bucket&precision=ns``)
+    * RGT_INFLUXDB_URI : the URL for your InfluxDB instance (ie, ``https://my-influxdb.domain.com/api/v2/write?org=my-org&bucket=my-bucket&precision=ns``)
-    * RGT_INFLUX_TOKEN : the token for your InfluxDB instance
+    * RGT_INFLUXDB_TOKEN : the token for your InfluxDB instance

-Note that the **RGT_INFLUX_URI** contains information such as the organization name, bucket name, and desired precision.
-Currently the OTH only supports nanosecond precision.
+Note that this is a minimal configuration.
+Multiple InfluxDB instances can be logged to by supplying a semicolon-separated list of URIs and tokens.
+Please see :ref:`env_vars_ext` for the full list of InfluxDB-related environment variables.

 Events are logged using the following data as tags in the InfluxDB measurement: